mkazuyuki/docs/iscsi-target-cluster-with-fileio-backstore.md

 		> set global auto_save_on_exit=false

-- Create fileio backstore (*idisk*) on mountpoint of the mirror disk
+- Create fileio backstore (*idisk*) which have required size on mountpoint of the mirror disk

 		> cd /backstores/fileio
 		> create idisk /mnt/idisk.img 2048M